SofiaMoralesS/google-home-page/README.md

 i'm having a little trouble with the structure so it will stuck in place but that ain't happening at the moment

+today y learn a lot about **box-shadow** its the coolest property so far even though I practice a little with it before this is the first time I used it properly and its realy interesting how it works.

+self-note: if you're using flex you can't give containers specific size to width or height